product · development · 2025 (Live)

 • Listings overwhelming: added filters, infinite scroll, “Recently Updated”

-• A strong foundation for future community and investor tools B150 now has a marketplace layer that can support profile growth, product evolution, and meaningful discovery.
+• B150 now has a marketplace layer that can support profile growth, product evolution, and meaningful discovery.

-• I caught friction that doesn’t appear in mockups
+• We caught friction that doesn’t appear in mockups

-• I gained a deeper understanding of implementation tradeoffs
+• Personally, I gained a deeper understanding of code vs figma tradeoffs